Thursday, 6 November 2025

 Cliff Gould was called to rewrite and produce the pilot, retitled T.R.
 Sloane.
 The role of superspy Thomas Remington Sloane III went to Robert Logan.
 Noticed in the 1960s for his parts in 77 Sunset Strip and Daniel Boone, he preferred sailing and travelling to acting.
 In 1968, Robert Logan was in Czechoslovakia for The Bridge at Remagen, where he played a soldier, when the country was invaded by the Soviet Union.
 While the actors and the crew left for Austria, Logan stayed to film the invasion and make photos.
 His career was relaunched by The Adventures of the Wilderness Family (1976).
 This low-budget family movie spawned two sequels, The Further Adventures of the Wilderness Family (1978) and Mountain Family Robinson (1979).

 Veteran actor Dan O'Herlihy was cast as The Director.
 He joined the Mercury Theatre of Orson Welles in 1948 and played alongside Welles in the stage and movie versions of Macbeth.
-O'Herlihy got an Oscar nomination for the title role in Luis Buñuel's film The Adventures of Robinson Crusoe (1954).
+O'Herlihy got an Oscar nomination for the title role in Luis Buñuel's film The Adventures of Robinson Crusoe (Robinson Crusoe, 1954).
 He was a regular in The Travels of Jaimie McPheeters (1963-1964) and The Long, Hot Summer (in 1966), and guest starred in many TV series.
 The Director never leaves his Kentucky farm and communicates with Sloane via voicemails.
 He interacts with Effie 3000, an unseen computer (voiced by Michele Carey).
 The only UNIT agent who has a direct contact with Thomas is his assistant Miss Blessing (Penelope Windust).

 New Zealand-born stage, cinema and television actor Clive Revill (3) brought his talent and a bit of irony to the evil Erik Clawson, a character with a penchant for a cheese-loving spider and poisonous snakes.
 Torque, his henchman played by the impressive Ji-Tu Cumbuka (4), has a multi-function right hand in stainless steel.
 After stage work with the Performing Arts Society Workshop in Los Angeles, 6'5'' (1.96 m) Cumbuka made his film debut in Uptight (1968) under the direction of Jules Dassin.
 He participated to several TV series (including three from QM Productions), the miniseries Roots (1977) and the unsold pilot Mandrake the Magician (1979).